moksheshd/react-go-boilerplate/frontend/README.md

-# ICAI-UDIN Frontend Documentation
+# React & Go Boilerplate Frontend Documentation

-Welcome to the ICAI-UDIN frontend documentation.
+Welcome to the React & Go Boilerplate frontend documentation.
 This repository contains a comprehensive set of documents to help you understand and work with the frontend codebase.

 ## Documentation Index